 Simplified property ownership and boundaries data

 The LINZ Data Service provides a selection of simplified geospatial and non-geospatial (tabular) cadastral survey and property title datasets.
-These datasets are easy to use and contain information types (attributes) that are most useful for most data processing, GIS viewing and analysis.
+These datasets contain information types (attributes) that are most useful for most data processing, GIS viewing and analysis.

-- Download the LDS Property and Ownership Simple Tables Data Dictionary to understand how the data relationships
+- Download the LDS Property and Ownership Simple Tables Data Dictionary to understand the data relationships.

 Complex property ownership and boundary data

-The Full Landonline Dataset is designed to cater for LINZ customers who need to access large volumes of complex survey and title data on a regular basis.
+The Full Landonline Dataset is designed to cater for Toitū Te Whenua customers who need to access large volumes of complex survey and title data on a regular basis.
 Expertise in reading, transforming and analysing large volumes of complex data is required to successfully understand and use this data.